frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 ## What is multicasting

-First of all, I would like to go a litlle deeper into the subject of multicasting.
+First of all, I would like to go a little deeper into the subject of multicasting.
 What does this really mean?
 As you hopefully know, observables can be divided into two categories, hot and cold.
 If you subscribe to an observable, you are going to start executing that observable.
 What this means is the observable will start producing values.
 When you are working with a cold observable, every new subscription will 'restart' the observables producer.

 **Note**: If you do not know what hot and cold observables mean, you can read this excellent article on the Thoughtram blog <a href="" target="_blank">here</a>.